Is mortgage refinancing right for me?

 We'll also order a home appraisal to determine your home’s market value.

-If you’re experiencing a financial hardship, you may qualify for more affordable payments under the Home Affordable Modification Program.
+If you’re experiencing a financial hardship, you may qualify for more affordable payments with a loan modification.

 I’m awaiting final approval.